 Who We Are

-The National Institute of Dental and Craniofacial Research (NIDCR) is the federal government's lead agency for scientific research on dental, oral, and craniofacial health and disease.
-NIDCR is one of the National Institutes of Health (NIH) in the U.S. Department of Health and Human Services.
+Established in 1948 by the signing of the National Dental Research Act, the National Institute of Dental and Craniofacial Research (NIDCR) is the federal government's lead agency for scientific research on dental, oral, and craniofacial health and disease.
+NIDCR is one of the 27 Institutes and Centers at the National Institutes of Health (NIH) in the U.S. Department of Health and Human Services.

-Our mission is to improve dental, oral, and craniofacial health through research and research training, and by sharing science-based health information with the public and health care professionals.
+Our mission is to improve dental, oral, and craniofacial health through research and research training, and by promoting the timely transfer of knowledge gained from research to the public.

 How We Accomplish Our Mission

-- NIDCR-supported scientists conduct research on the full spectrum of topics related to dental, oral, and craniofacial health and disease.
-Among the areas of study are oral cancer, orofacial pain, tooth decay, periodontal (gum) disease, salivary gland dysfunction, craniofacial development and disorders, and the relationship between oral health and overall health.
+- NIDCR-supported scientists conduct basic, translational, and clinical research.
+Among the areas of study are oral cancer, orofacial pain, tooth decay, periodontal disease, salivary gland dysfunction, craniofacial development and disorders, and the oral complications of systemic diseases.

-- NIDCR supports research training and career development programs for everyone from high school students to independent scientists.
+- NIDCR supports research training and career development programs for individuals at various stages of their careers, from high school students to independent scientists.